Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```
 For those of you who are intimidated by the overuse of Greek alphabets above, let me assure you operational semantics tend to look very intimidating but they *always* arent so.
 For interested people, I would suggested picking up the book *Types and Programming Languages* by Benjamin C. Pierce, which should get you started well and good.

 We can see above that a guard condition is defined in TX-Stale and if that is not satisfied the state σ of the smart contract remains unchanged after its execution.
 The guard condition is validated in TX-Success as well as TX-Exception cases.
-Drawing parallel with a concurrent system the semantics of this looks very similar to the `CAS instruction` available on modern multi processors.
+Drawing parallel with a concurrent system the semantics of this looks very similar to the `CAS instruction` available on modern multi processors, which actually `compares` and then `swap` in an atomic way.

-The principal point portrayed by the Concurrent perspectives paper, is that by drawing an analogy with Concurrent systems we get the power of formal and mechanized verification, studied for years, in concurrent setting to be translated directly to Smart Contracts.
+Having solved the individual issues we should understand that the principal point portrayed by the Concurrent perspectives paper, is that by drawing an analogy with Concurrent systems we get the power of formal and mechanized verification, studied for years, in concurrent setting to be translated directly to Smart Contracts.
 We can attempt to move in that direction by studying verification techniques for Transactional Memory.

-So in the coming post we will be surveying Hoare Logic, Separation Logic and how it improves upon Hoare Logic.
-An we will try to use Separation Logic to automatically verify Transactional Memory programs.
-I am scavenging for more resources on this.
-Any lead would be appreciated.
+So in the coming post we will be surveying Hoare Logic followed by Separation Logic.
+And then we will try to use Separation Logic to automatically verify Transactional Memory programs.
+I am scavenging for more resources on [this](http://www.lirmm.fr/~ducour/Doc-objets/ECOOP2012/ECOOP/ecoop/640.pdf).
+Any leads would be appreciated.
 Thanks and enjoy!